subhangi03/Plant-irrigation-System/README.md

 This Smart Irrigation System is ideal for applications such as home gardens, greenhouses, nurseries, and small-scale farms, where automation can significantly improve efficiency while keeping costs low.
 Additionally, the integration of solar-powered components makes the system energy-efficient and environmentally friendly.

 ## Project Report
-* The project report can be viewed [here]( https://docs.google.com/document/d/179usQiyt-5Bl4zqhzthTQt6ghEoV2gK4L74VYZOnHuk/edit?usp=sharing/).
+The project report can be viewed [here]( https://docs.google.com/document/d/179usQiyt-5Bl4zqhzthTQt6ghEoV2gK4L74VYZOnHuk/edit?usp=sharing/).

+### Working model